NgLam2911-pm-pl/FartBattle/README.md

 # FartBattle
-Sneak to fart | Idea from JerryVsHary
+Sneak to fart | Idea from JerryVsHarry